 There was a great deal of flexibility with the style itself that really allowed homeowners to embrace the style while putting their own personal stamp on their home.
 For example, the style evolved to reflect a half-bay that also had a balcony that stretched across the top storey.
 Double bay homes were larger and needed larger lots to accommodate the extra width.

-Our new listing Living Luxe In Beaconsfield Village In West Queen West, offered at $1,699,000, is a great example of how the Bay & Gable style utilized height instead of depth - its three levels plus a finished basement are completely renovated, which adds up to a lot of living space!
-They've kept the charm of the historic architecture, but added convenient modern upgrades!
+Our new listing A Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village, offered at $3,858,888, is a great example of how the Bay & Gable style utilized height instead of depth; its three levels plus finished basement are completely renovated, which adds up to very sizable residential and commercial spaces!
+The owners have restored the charm of the historic architecture, and added convenient modern upgrades!

 Steven Fudge, Sales Representative